mui/material-ui/docs/pages/blog/migration-update.md

 Check out [this RFC on GitHub](https://github.com/mui/material-ui/issues/22342) for details about this change.

 ![Screenshot of the new style engine GitHub issue in Material UI's repository](/static/blog/migration-update/style-engine.png)

+Keep in mind that the new style engine is 100% incrementally adoptable: you can use JSS and Emotion together in the same app while migrating your components over.

 ### 3. Better customization tools